Pregnancy Discrimination

 • They don’t receive an invite to corporate events.

-Deciding not to hire a candidate because they’re pregnant, likely to get pregnant, or about to go on maternity leave classes as discrimination.
-Also, you mustn’t:
+If an employer decides not to hire a candidate because they’re pregnant, likely to get pregnant, or about to go on maternity leave, this is classed as discrimination.
+Discrimination can also be shown by:

-• Refuse to give the candidate an interview
+• Refusing to give the candidate an interview

-• Give job on a part-time or limited period if it’s a full-time position
+• Offering a full-time position on a part-time or limited period

-• Offer a lower salary or less favourable terms
+• Offering a lower salary or less favourable terms

 • Singling out pregnant employees for redundancy.

-• Penalising women who suffer from illness as a result of their pregnancy.
+• Penalising women who suffer from illness because of their pregnancy.

-Some employers believe they can legally discriminate against employees on health & safety grounds.
+It is the case sometimes that employers believe they can legally discriminate against employees on health and safety grounds.
 This is incorrect.

 If you have concerns regarding a pregnant employee, you should conduct a full risk assessment and take reasonable steps to remove any risk.
-If you can’t remove the risk, you should suspend the employee on full pay or offer alternative work.
+If the risk is unable to be removed, you should suspend the employee on full pay or offer alternative work until the risk has been eradicated.
+Remember, your duty of care to your employees also extends to pregnant employees.

-If you’re unsure whether an employee is at risk, seek independent health & safety advice.
+If you’re unsure whether an employee is at risk, seek our expert health and safety advice.

-If you decide to dismiss the employee or act in a discriminatory manner to the point where they decide to quit, then you may find yourself with a tribunal claim.
+If you decide to dismiss the employee or act in a discriminatory manner to the point where they decide to quit, then you may find yourself in legal trouble and charges brought against you.

 About the Author